-Delaware Defendants obstructed justice involving multiple parties thus denying Dr. Arunachalam a due process hearing, without giving a chance to be heard nor being given a fair chance and due process by the Courts, using "counterfeit logic" to manufacture false allegations about Dr. Arunachalam and her patents that masks violation of U.S. laws and misrepresentation by individual lawyers, expert witnesses, judges, PTAB, enterprises and their employees, that has caused great personal and financial injury to Dr. Arunachalam.
+Delaware Defendants and Andrews obstructed justice involving multiple parties thus denying Dr. Arunachalam a due process hearing, without giving a chance to be heard nor being given a fair chance and due process by the Courts, using "counterfeit logic" to manufacture false allegations about Dr. Arunachalam and her patents that masks violation of U.S. laws and misrepresentation by individual lawyers, expert witnesses, judges, PTAB, enterprises and their employees, that has caused great personal and financial injury to Dr. Arunachalam.

 SAP colluded with IBM to hijack and illegally distribute Dr. Arunachalam's invention to multiple IBM Eclipse Foundation members.
+Andrews aided, abetted and colluded with them.